-v.
-Soil contains sufficient sore space to permit adequate root penetration.
-Application of amendments or topical is required if on-site soils do not meet the above conditions. c.
-Graded areas must be maintained in a true and even grade as specified on the approved plan, then d.
-Apply sail amendments as specified on the approved plan or as indicated by the results of a soil test.
+- b.
+Application of amendments or topsoil is required if on-site soils do not meet the above conditions. - c.
+Graded areas must be maintained in a true and even grade as specified on the approved plan, then scarified or otherwise loosened to a depth of 3 to 5 inches. - d.
+Apply soil amendments as specified on the approved plan or as indicated by the results of a soil test.